Hosting Friendsgiving + banner tutorial & FREE party planning printables

 If you know me you then you know I love a good party.
 When I first heard of Friendsgiving my mind was blown.
 What?
 Thanksgiving?
 But with friends?
 How fun!
-Back then though, my home was too small so I waited.
+Back then though, my home was too small for a huge party, so I waited.
 Fast forward to this year in our new place.
-I was ready to throw one heck of a Friendsgiving.
+I was ready to throw one heck of a Friendsgiving!

 I’m here to share my tips, what to do and what not to do, and the food you can’t forget! (learn from my mistakes!)
 Also included is a DIY tutorial for our Friendsgiving banner, as well as some free printables to help you on your way!
 Grab a pen and paper, and get ready to take some notes!

 Most of us attend traditional Thanksgiving yearly.
 Friendsgiving isn’t meant to take over Thanksgiving, but rather give you the opportunity to celebrate this fun (and yummy) holiday with even more of your favorite people.

 (Updated: I’ve recently posted an updated addition about our third Friendsgiving that goes along great with this post!
 Make sure to check it out!)

 Because the holidays get crazy and everyone has plans, I thought it was best to host Friendsgiving early in the month.
 Some people are already attending two Thanksgivings, with the first one often the weekend before Thanksgiving.

 I kept the invites super casual and used Facebook.

 The invite went out towards the end of October.
 I wanted everyone to have plenty of time to plan and it worked really well.
 We only had a few who couldn’t make it.